rohan843/cybersecurity-notes/README.md

 **Computer Virus**: Malicious code written to interfere with computer operations and cause damage to data and software.
 A virus often attaches itself to programs or data on a computer, then spreads and infects one or more computers in a network.

 **Malware**: This is any software designed to harm devices or networks.
 Viruses are often refered to as malware, but malware includes many other kinds of software as well.

+We will examine 2 early malware attacks: **Brain virus** and **Morris worm**.
+These were developed to accomplish specific tasks, but their developers underestimated the amount of damage and the number of infected computers these would cause.